 - Attraction passes, entry tickets, or reservations

-Think you know the whole story of Gettysburg?
+Think you know everything about Gettysburg?
 Think again!
-This self-guided walking tour of downtown Gettysburg brings to life the civilians swept up in the chaos of the Civil War’s deadliest battle.
-Discover tales of hardship and heroism as ordinary people found themselves caught in extraordinary times.
+This self-guided walking tour of downtown Gettysburg brings to life the civilians caught up in the chaos of the Civil War’s deadliest battle.
+Uncover stories of hardship and heroism as ordinary people found themselves in extraordinary circumstances.

-Think you know the whole story of Gettysburg?
+Think you know everything about Gettysburg?
 Think again!
-This self-guided walking tour of downtown Gettysburg brings to life the civilians swept up in the chaos of the Civil War’s deadliest battle.
-Discover tales of hardship and heroism as ordinary people found themselves caught in extraordinary times.
+This self-guided walking tour of downtown Gettysburg brings to life the civilians caught up in the chaos of the Civil War’s deadliest battle.
+Uncover stories of hardship and heroism as ordinary people found themselves in extraordinary circumstances.

 - How to start touring: Open Action’s separate audio tour guide app once onsite. • If there is just one tour, launch it. • If multiple tour versions exist, launch the one with your planned starting point and direction.